BBC CHRISTMAS CAROL COMMISSION COMPETITION

 About the Competition

-Each year, the Back Bay Chorale will commission a brand-new carol that embodies the spirit of the season and premieres at our beloved Boston Christmas concerts at Old South Church.
+Each year, the Back Bay Chorale will commission a brand-new carol that embodies the spirit of the season and premieres at our beloved A Boston Christmas concerts at Old South Church.
 The winning composer will receive a $2,500 prize and the opportunity to hear their work brought to life by our 100-voice ensemble.
+Applications are reviewed by a panel of internationally recognized artists and should include a proposal and a portfolio of existing work.
+The selected composer will be commissioned in time to complete the carol for this holiday season.

-We welcome submissions from emerging and established composers alike.
-Your carol need not be explicitly religious — we seek works that capture the warmth, wonder, and timeless resonance of the season in fresh and meaningful ways.
+We welcome submissions from established and emerging composers alike.
+Your carol need not be explicitly religious — we seek all works that capture the warmth, wonder, and timeless resonance of the season in fresh and meaningful ways.
+Application closes August 14, 2026, 5pm.

 Your submission should contain the following 3 elements: